-The City attends local stormwater meetings such as those of the Dry Creek Water Council (DCWC) and the Placer Regional Stormwater Coordinating Group (PRSCG) in an attempt to develop partnerships with other watershed stakeholders and Phase II communities in the area.
+The City attends local stormwater meetings such as those of the Dry Creek Water Council (DCWC) and the Placer Regional Stormwater Coordinating Group (PRSCG) and the Integrated Water Management Plan for the Regional Water Authority in an attempt to develop partnerships with other watershed stakeholders and Phase II communities in the area.
 The City has determined that creating a memorandum of understanding (MOU) with PRSCG membership to provide a mechanism for funding coordinated activities infeasible due to the variation in the implementation schedule for the BMPs of each MS4.
-Roseville stormwater program staff attended the PRSCG meetings on July 24, 2008 and October 16, 2008.
-The topics discussed included regulatory dates, and the draft construction stormwater runoff permit.
-Attending participants usually included representatives from the City of Rocklin, Town of Loomis, City of Lincoln, City of Auburn, Placer County, as well as the City of Roseville.
+City staff regularly attend the monthly American Basin Council of Watersheds formerly the Dry Creek Watershed Council.
+The responsibility has shifted between several City departments; the Environmental Utilities Department, Open Space and Public Works.
+Staffs from the listed departments attend the meetings on an as needed basis depending on agenda topics.
+Roseville stormwater program staff attended the PRSCG meetings on November 3, 2010 and February 10,, 2011.
+The topics discussed included regulatory dates, construction stormwater runoff permit, and draft MS4 permit update.
+Attending participants include representatives from the City of Rocklin, Town of Loomis, City of Lincoln, City of Auburn, Placer County, as well as the City of Roseville.
 These meetings provide the City with an opportunity to benefit from information sharing.
+The frequency of these meetings has been reduced due to limitations in staff time of the participating agencies.
 Effectiveness level: